Android Development

 • position: String field to store the employee's job title.

-• salary: Double-precision floating-point field to store the employee's salary.
+• salary: Double field to store the employee's salary.

-DAO: It is a Database access object (an interface class) responsible for defining methods to access the database.
-Different queries can be performed here by using corresponding annotations such as @Insert (insert records), @Delete (delete records), @Update (update records), @Query (various queries).
+DAO: A DAO (Data Access Object) is an interface responsible for defining methods to access the database.
+Different queries can be performed using corresponding annotations such as @Insert (insert records), @Delete (delete records), @Update (update records), and @Query (various queries).

-Define a DAO interface that will contain the methods for performing database operations on the above defined EmployeesEntity table.
+Define a DAO interface containing methods for performing database operations on the EmployeesEntity table.
 These methods include insert, update, delete, and query operations.

 @Dao